 - Power sander

-How to Build a Jon Boat: Detailed Instructions
+Steps to Build a Jon Boat: Detailed Instructions

 Step 1: Creating the Floor or Bottom

 - Set the first plywood base or floor down.
 This is assuming you’ve cut it down to the exact size you want (e.g. 48” x 42”).
 Measure the offset at the front of the boat.
-It should at least be 3 inches at the front.
+It should be at least 3 inches at the front.
 Afterward, measure a distance of 24 inches from it then put a 1-inch winch offset at that mark.
 Use a flexible ruler to draw the offset line.

 - Following the line you drew, begin cutting wood with an electric hand saw or any applicable tool for the purpose.
 Mark the area where you’ll be setting the rails using a pencil from the front to the first piece of plywood on both sides.
 3/4 of an inch for the offset is recommended but you can always make some minor adjustments.